Solidarity through the Arts

 The Manitoba Arts Network is committed to fostering a culture of inclusion in which diversity can thrive within our workplace, events, and every aspect of our organization.
-MAN acknowledges that systemic discrimination and exclusion are prevalent in many institutions’ policies, practices, and traditions.
-MAN is invested in the full and equal participation of all people including women, people of colour, Indigenous peoples, persons with disabilities, and LGBT* peoples in all areas of arts and culture.
-We will strive to remove barriers to success by actively nurturing a professional and inclusive network, ultimately creating a culture founded on intersectionality, compassion, and respect.
+MAN acknowledges that there has been systemic discrimination and exclusion in our organization’s policies, practices, and traditions.
+MAN is invested in the full and equal participation of all people including Indigenous peoples, people of colour, newcomers and refugees, persons with disabilities, deaf persons, 2SLGBTQ+ people, and women in all areas of arts and culture.
+We will strive to remove barriers to participation by actively nurturing a professional and inclusive network, ultimately creating a culture founded on intersectionality, compassion, and respect.

-MAN is committed to ensuring that First Nations, Métis and Inuit knowledge, cultures and traditions are embraced and reflected in the delivery of our programs and in doing so the MAN Board adopted the UNITED Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and will apply its principles, norms and standards to corporate policy and core operational activities.
-In addition we will activate the following TRC calls to action:
+MAN is committed to ensuring that First Nations, Inuit and Métis knowledge, cultures, and traditions are embraced and reflected in the delivery of our programs, and in doing so the MAN Board adopted the UNITED Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and will apply its principles, norms, and standards to corporate policy and core operational activities.

-- Building member capacity for intercultural understanding, empathy, and mutual respect.
+- Build member capacity for intercultural understanding, empathy, and mutual respect.

 - Undertake collaborative projects and produce works that contribute to the reconciliation process.